markuskramerIgitt/LearnSalt/README.md

 ## Install minion 3000.2 from Git

-new vm
+New vm

-new admin powershell
+New admin powershell

     git clone salt
     git checkout 3000.2